7 quirky cat behaviours and what they mean

 Source: Scientific American Special Editions, September 2015

-Even though cats are considered masters at concealing their thoughts and emotions, they do try to show affection to their owners by slow blinking at them.
+Even though cats are considered masters at concealing their thoughts and emotions, they do try to show affection by slow blinking.
 Researchers call these slow blinks, 'kitty kisses.'

 Source: Cat Sense, The Cat Behaviour Answer Book, Petful